Sean Bean

 Sean Bean and Melanie Hill

-In 1990, the young parents tied the knot, and a year later, another daughter, Molly, was born.
-The family fell apart in 1997: unable to bear Sean's endless affairs, Melanie filed for divorce, took their daughters, and left.
+In 1990, the young parents got married, and a year later welcomed another daughter, Molly.
+The family fell apart in 1997 when Melanie, fed up with Sean's endless affairs, filed for divorce and left with their daughters.

 Sean Bean with his daughters Lorna and Molly